Hi, how are you, Rush Limbaugh and the EIB network meeting and surpassing all audience expectations on a daily basis?

 Drawn there, they say, because her story is theirs too.

-Sometimes you see the politicians and you don't think they have struggles like the rest of us, but she does.
+Sometimes you see the politicians and you don't think that they have struggles like the rest of us, but she does.

 She has a unique situation.

-We have an automatic bond there where we can just look at each other in the eyes and say, I know, and you know we're all in this together.
+We have an automatic bond there where we can just look at each other in the eyes and say, I know, and you know, we're all in this together.

 Do you feel a heightened sense of responsibility now that you're in this position?

-And I won't let these people down.
+I sure do, and I won't let these people down.

 Part of the reason that I'm doing this is for my own child who has special needs.